AI-asma/Capston_Prorject_SDA/README.md

 - Phase 2:
 Admin functionalities are provided for the system, where an admin can track the actions such as upload or approval of KYC documents performed by banks.
 Other Banks can vote on the KYC process done by a bank for a customer.
 If the rating/votes are above the standard range then it is taken as an accepted KYC and used by other banks too.

-Banks also vote over the other banks to make sure that the banks are secure and not tampered with for the KYC process.
-This identifies whether the bank is corrupted and uploads fake customer KYC.
-This rating will help us to judge the bank activities and remove the fraudulent bank from our network.

 Admin can block any bank from doing a KYC, admin can also add new banks or remove untrusted banks from the smart contract.